Multithreading

 make clean all

-• Either go to http://localhost:8000 in your browser; after a second, you'll see an instruction text
+• Go to http://localhost:8000 in your browser; after two seconds, you'll see a response

 How it works